Buzzology/slackbounties/README.md

 - Seeing when a reaction is added
 - Seeing when a reaction is removed

-### Is the bot limited to pull/merge requests?
+### Can the bot be used for anything other than merge/pull requests?
-No. MRs are what I needed it for but it can probably be used for most slack based task workflows.
+Definitely!
+MRs are what I needed it for but it can probably be used for most slack based tasks as well.